-Application : Applied
+Application Applied

-Explanation on : application of the practice Traditionally, voting during general meetings has been carried out either by a show of hands, which represents "one person, one vote" or by poll, which is reflective of an individual or entity's shareholding of the company ("one share, one vote").
+Explanation on application of the practice •• Traditionally, voting during general meetings has been carried out either by a show of hands, which represents "one person, one vote" or by poll, which is reflective of an individual or entity's shareholding of the company ("one share, one vote").
 In order to cast a vote, Shareholders have to be present at the meeting venue, but may often faced with challenges such as the location of the meeting.
 To encourage participation of Shareholders and also in light of the Coronavirus Disease 2019 (COVID-19) pandemic, we have leverage on technology to facilitate voting and remote Shareholder's participation.
-Our latest AGM (16th) was carried out remotely, where Shareholders participated, spoke (in the form of real time submission of typed texts) and voted remotely using the Remote Participation and Voting ("RPV") facility provided by AGRITEUM for the RPV facility, we have considered cyber hygiene practices including data privacy and security to prevent cyber threats of the RPV facility.
+Our latest AGM (17th) was carried out remotely, where Shareholders participated, spoke (in the form of real time submission of typed texts) and voted remotely using the Remote Participation and Voting ("RPV") facility provided by Agmo Digital Solutions Sdn.
+Bhd ("Agmo").
+Prior to engaging Agmo for the RPV facility, we have considered cyber hygiene practices including data privacy and security to prevent cyber threats of the RPV facility.

-Explanation for : departure
+Explanation for :

+departure

-Large companies are requi to complete the columns b red to complete the columns below.
-Non-large companies are encouraged pelow.
+Large companies are req to complete the columns ed to complete the columns below.
+Non-large companies are encouraged Plow.

 Measure :

 Timeframe :